ShengHuaWu/Vapor3Series/Authentication/README.md

 Please notice that this article will base on [the previous implementation](../CRUDControllers).

 ### User Password
-Generally speaking, authentication is the process of verifying who someone is, and one common way to authenticate users is using username and password.
+Generally speaking, authentication is the process of verifying who someone is, and one common way to authenticate users is using the username and password.
 Open our `User.swift` file and add the following property below `var username: String`.
 ```
 var password: String
 ```